nginxinc/nginx-gateway-fabric/docs/developer/design-principles.md

 ## Resilience

 We design with resilience in mind.
-This includes gracefully handling failures, such as pod restarts or network interruptions, as well as leveraging Kubernetes features like health checks, readiness probes, and container restart policies.
+This includes gracefully handling failures, such as Pod restarts or network interruptions, as well as leveraging Kubernetes features like health checks, readiness probes, and container restart policies.